appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/integrations-and-access/ldap-settings.md

 ### LDAP Role Mapping

 LDAP Role Mapping allows you to assign specific roles to users based on their LDAP group memberships.
-This feature streamlines user management by automatically assigning roles to users based on their LDAP group associations.
+This feature streamlines user management by automatically assigning roles to users based on their LDAP role associations.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-3671-ldap-mapping-config.png' />